The Pomodoro Technique - Complete Guide for 2026

 Choose a Task

 Pick a task you want to work on.
 It can be anything: studying, writing, coding, or any project that needs your attention.
+Be specific - instead of 'work on report', choose 'write introduction section'.

 2